dmaksimov/docs/getting-started/installation.md

 # Installation

-The easiest way to get up-and-running with Directus is with our [combined release](https://github.com/directus/directus), which includes the [Directus API](https://github.com/directus/api), the [Directus Application](https://github.com/directus/app), and all required dependencies.
-Check that your server meets the requirements, install Directus, and then configure it with the installer.
+> The easiest way to get up-and-running is with the [Directus Suite](https://github.com/directus/directus), which includes the [Directus API](https://github.com/directus/api), the [Directus App](https://github.com/directus/app), and all dependencies.

 ## Requirements

 Learn more about these system requirements, neccesary permissions, and other server-specific prerequisites on our [dedicated requirements page](/api/admin/requirements.md).

-* HTTP/Web Server
+* HTTP/Web Server such as Apache, nginx or Caddy
 * MySQL 5.2+
     * Database (empty or existing)
     * Database User (with access to database)